neverfap-deluxe/nfd-api/content/email_ten_day_meditation/tdm-day-6.md

 Hello and welcome to the NeverFap Deluxe 10 day meditation primer.

-My name is Julius Reade, and on day two, w
+My name is Julius Reade, and on day six, we are going to observe our hearing.

+With an open mind, I want you to take notice of the sounds around you.

+They could be sounds coming from your own body, such as the sound of your own breathing.

+They could be sounds coming from outside, external to us.